eashwar/494bot/readme.md

 - `494_DISCORD_VOICE_OH_CHANNEl` should be the private voice channel that students will individually receive help in for office hours.
 - `494_DISCORD_ADMIN_ROLE` should be the name of the administrative role that's given to course instructors; the bot checks that someone invoking the `pop` or `clear` command has this role.

-If you're doing development, you can set these environment values in a `.env` file created in the same folder as `bot.py`:
+If you're doing development, or just running this on a local machine, you can set these environment values in a `.env` file created in the same folder as `bot.py`:

 ```
 494_DISCORD_BOT_TOKEN={YOUR_SECURE_DISCORD_BOT_TOKEN}